kykrueger/openbis/pybis/src/python/README.md

 ## Dependencies and Requirements
 - pyBIS relies the openBIS API v3
 - openBIS version 16.05.2 or newer is required
-- 19.06.0 or later is recommended
+- 18.06.2 or later is recommended
-- pyBIS uses Python 3.6 or newer
+- pyBIS uses Python 3.5 or newer and the Pandas module

 ## Installation